After Midnight (Chappell Roan song): Production and composition

 Roan wrote "After Midnight" with Nigro and Casey Smith; the former two contributed background vocals.
 Nigro recorded the track at Amusement Studios in Los Angeles, assisted by Austen Healey.
 Serban Ghenea provided audio mixing, while Bryce Bordone worked as the mixing engineer.
 "After Midnight" was mastered by Randy Merrill at Sterling Sound Studios in Edgewater, New Jersey.
 Nigro additionally provided drum programming and played guitar, keyboards, percussion, and synthesizers.
 Musicians who played instruments include Sterling Laws (drums) and Jared Solomon (bass guitar).

 "After Midnight" is three minutes and twenty-four seconds long.
-It is a sensual disco, neo-disco, dance, funk, and pop song, where Roan sings in the whistle register.
+It is a sensual disco, neo-disco, dance, funk, and pop track, where Roan sings in the whistle register.
 Roan was inspired to write "After Midnight" after moving to Los Angeles at the age of eighteen and realizing that "everything good happens after midnight", which opposes her father's saying: "Nothing good happens after midnight".
 The song explores themes of sexuality, desire, nightlife, bar fights, and being a "freak in the club".

-The lyrics explore Roan's experience with bisexuality; she sings in the refrain, "I kinda wanna kiss your girlfriend if you don't mind", before changing the lyrics later in the song to "I kinda wanna kiss your boyfriend if you don't mind".
+The lyrics also feature themes of bisexuality: Roan sings in the refrain, "I kinda wanna kiss your girlfriend if you don't mind", before changing the lyrics later in the song to "I kinda wanna kiss your boyfriend if you don't mind".
 The first verse mentions her internalized shame regarding her sexuality during her adolescence ("My mama said, 'Nothing good happens/ When it's late and you're dancing alone'/ She's in my head saying, 'It's not attractive/ Wearing that dress and red lipstick).
 In the pre-chorus, she expresses her freedom and comfort with her sexuality, despite her family's thoughts on it ("This is what I wanted/ This is what I like/ I've been a good, good girl for a long time/ But baby, I like flirting/ A lover by my side").

 Critical reception

-Music critics praised "After Midnight" for its memorable tune and sexually charged lyrics.
-Adam Maidment of the Manchester Evening News described it as a "chant-worthy anthem", and Neil Z. Yeung from AllMusic praised the song as catchy for its funky production and heavy use of synthesizers.
-Eric Bennett of Paste considered it one of the tracks that emphasize Roan's brilliance while delivering sexually suggestive lyrics, and Elise Shafer of Variety similarly highlighted the sexually provocative lyrics.
-Screen Rants Lacey Cohen praised "After Midnight" as "catchy, with a steady drum beat and fun lyrics", and listed it at number eleven in a ranking of The Rise and Fall of a Midwest Princesss fourteen tracks.
-In February 2025, Colliders Ryan Louis Mantilla deemed it one of Roan's best songs.
-In a less enthusiastic review, Olivia Horn of Pitchfork considered "After Midnight" unremarkable, but appreciated Roan's whistle tones as "lovely".
+Music critics generally praised "After Midnight" for its production and lyrics.
+Adam Maidment of the Manchester Evening News described it as a "chant-worthy anthem", and Elise Shafer of Variety characterized it as "sexed-up and slick".
+Eric Bennett of Paste considered it one of the tracks that "highlight how much Roan shines when she's singing freely about sex and desire".
+Neil Z. Yeung from AllMusic praised the song as catchy for its funky production and heavy use of synthesizers.
+Screen Rants Lacey Cohen similarly described "After Midnight" as "catchy, with a steady drum beat and fun lyrics", and listed it at number eleven in a ranking of the album's fourteen tracks.
+In a less enthusiastic review, Olivia Horn of Pitchfork considered "After Midnight" unremarkable but appreciated Roan's whistle tones as "lovely".
 Hannah Dobrogosz from BuzzFeed dubbed it "flirty, fun, energetic, freaky, and cheeky", although she did not personally connect with the song; she placed it last in her ranking of the album's tracks.